whardier/FurryRobot/README.md

 attempts to get the source address and port from inetd and then uses that information against the list of connection tracking ports.

-The connection tracking table is scanned up to 10 times with a small wait between while it populates.
-Once a match is found the original destination address and port are fed to an SSH process which takes over stdin/stdout of the python script.
-Tada..
-"You're in."
+The TCP state connection table is read in and the source address and port are used to match the connection line.
+Once a match is found the original destination address and port are fed to an SSH process which takes over stdin/stdout of the terminal.
+Tada... you're in.

 How do I.. do what exactly?
 ===========================